outdoorbits/little-backup-box/README.md

 <br>
 <h2>NEWS</h2>
 <ul>
+	<li>2023/08/24: Little Backup Box core files are nearly totally rewritten in python.
+This is a major step and the new version is considered as not stable yet.
+In <a href="#installation"><b>Jump to installation instructions</b></a> you find how to get this version.
+Please test and report.
+Thank you!</li>
 	<li>2023/05/15: There is a printable case now!
 Look at <a href="https://github.com/outdoorbits/case-for-little-backup-box">outdoorbits/case-for-little-backup-box</a></li>
 	<li>2023/04/14: Introducing support for hardware buttons including a display-menu to control a wide range of lbb's functions.
 Read more in the <a href="https://github.com/outdoorbits/little-backup-box/wiki/02a.-Displaymenu">Wiki</a>.</li>
 	<li>2023/04/01: Add support for Apple file systems HFS and HFS Plus.
 Supported file systems now are Ext2, Ext3, Ext4, FAT, vFAT, exFAT, NTFS, HFS and HFS Plus.</li>